CSSUoB/cssuob.github.io/membership.md

 2. Once you've done that, you'll need to click the "Apply for External Membership" button on the same page and this is where the process deviates.

 3. If you're a member of staff, an external student, or a student on a leave of absence all you'll need to do is provide your university email address to be verified.
-Once this is done you can skip straight to step 5.
+Once this is done you can skip straight to step 6.

 4. If you don't fall into the categories mentioned in step 3 (i.e. you're an alumnus, or a student at another university) you'll need to provide a [basic DBS check](https://www.gov.uk/request-copy-criminal-record) issued within the last 3 months and a letter of recommendation from a current Standard Member.

+5. Once you've submitted your application, the Guild will contact you and ask you to attend in person to verify your identity and check your DBS certificate.
+It is currently unclear if an online alternative of this will be available.

-5. Finally, once you're application has been accepted, you'll be able to head over to the [Guild of Students CSS page](/join) and purchase a membership using the login credentials you used for your Guest Account, which you created in step 1.
+6. Finally, once you're application has been accepted, you'll be able to head over to the [Guild of Students CSS page](/join) and purchase a membership using the login credentials you used for your Guest Account, which you created in step 1.

 </div>